 GUITAR | BASS | BANDS

 An experienced tutor, Doug teaches music both privately and at The Rhythm Studio, a music school based in Kensington & Chelsea College, as well as working as a contributor for the internationally acclaimed Guitar Interactive Magazine.
-In addition to The Rhythm Studio, he's also written educational guitar courses for Lick Library, the International Guitar Foundation and Ministry of Guitar.
-Doug estimates he has helped around 500 people to learn the guitar since 2004 in one-to-one and group classes.
+In addition to The Rhythm Studio, he’s also written educational guitar courses for Lick Library, the International Guitar Foundation and Ministry of Guitar.
+Doug estimates he has helped more than 500 people to learn the guitar since 2004 in one-to-one and small group classes.

 Doug works closely with The Rhythm Studio foundation, the charitable side of the Rhythm Studio that provides musical education for underprivileged young people.
 Since its inception he has provided music workshops in several local schools, taught scholarship students and sat on the panel of assessors for scholarship applicants.